Yet Another Representation of Binary Decision Trees: A Mathematical Demonstration: Introduction

 However, our representation is to describe the decision trees in the computational graph language precisely. and it is proved to be equivalent to the common representation of decision trees based on a solid theoretical foundation.
 It is not hybrid or analogous of deep neural network, which makes it unique within diverse blend scheme of decision trees and deep learning models.
 And our representation can deal with categorical feature.
 In short, we intrinsically reshapes the characteristics of the decision trees from the analytic aspects.

-We summarize the main conceptional contributions to deeper understanding of decision trees as follows \begin{enumerate} \item A compact form which explicitly parameterize the decision trees in the terms of computational graph; \item A configurable framework which unifies and extends diverse tree-based methods; \item A bridge which connects the deep learning and decision trees. \end{enumerate}
+Our main conceptional contributions includes: \begin{enumerate} \item a compact form which explicitly parameterize the decision trees in the terms of computational graph; \item a configurable framework which unifies and extends diverse tree-based methods; \item a bridge which connects the deep learning and decision trees. \end{enumerate}

 In the following sections, a new representation of decision tree is proposed in the language of computational graph.
 The decision tree is shown to be a shallow binary network in some sense.
 In another word we extend the field of computational graph beyond deep learning and acceleration techniques in deep learning may help to accelerate the tree-based learning algorithms.
 A specific example is to illustrate this representation.
 More characters of this representation are discussed in the section on generalization of decision trees.
 And we apply such new parameterization of decision trees to unify some hybrid decision trees.